Why is Mexico so Bad at Football? (Well-Explained!)

 What is Mexico biggest achievement in football?

-Definitely winning the gold medal in the football category the 2012 Olympics in London.
+Definitely winning the gold medal in the football category at the 2012 Olympics in London.

 Why does the Mexican national team plays their home games in the United States?

-Logically, it is a subtle way for Mexico to make more money and increase their brand as they have a huge fan base in the United States.
+Logically, it is a subtle way for Mexico to make more money and increase its brand as they have a huge fan base in the United States.

 Who is the greatest ever player to play for Mexico?